-With the recent release of the very last episode of The Walking Dead: The Final Season, it seems like a good time to reflect on the studio that once was Telltale Games.
+With the recent news that Telltale Games may be being revived, it seems like a good time to reflect on the studio.
 When the news broke back in September of 2018 that Telltale Games would be closing, and that their hard working staff were being immediately let go without severance pay, the gaming community were shocked and saddened.

 I think I speak for everyone when I say that the work of the talented former staff will forever be appreciated by the fans and that we thank them for giving us some truly brilliant stories.
 There was good news when Robert Kirkman’s Skybound Entertainment stepped in to complete The Walking Dead: The Final Season and brought back as many of the previous staff as possible.
-However, the cancellation of all future projects, including the long awaited Wolf Among Us 2, meant that this was a genuinely devastating time for us as fans.
+However, the cancellation of all future projects, including the long awaited Wolf Among Us 2, meant that it was a genuinely devastating time for us as fans.
+This new revelation that two investors are hoping to bring the company back alongside some former members of staff could be the glimmer of hope that was needed for franchises such as Wolf Among Us and Tales from the Borderlands.

-Despite this, Skybound successfully completed Clementine’s journey by finishing the fourth season of the game.
+Despite the controversy of the closure, Skybound successfully completed Clementine’s journey by finishing the fourth season of the game.
 Without giving away spoilers, I felt like it was a fitting ending for the character and the series as a whole.
-However, it may be the last time that we see Telltale’s distinctive style within a game and I can’t help but feel saddened by that.
-Because of this, now seems like an appropriate time to look back on the work of Telltale and note some of their truly brilliant and memorable moments.
+However, it was marred by the fact that it could have been the last time that we see Telltale’s distinctive style within a game and I couldn’t help but feel saddened by that.
+Now that we have some hope for the return of Telltale Games, it seems like an appropriate time to look back on the work of Telltale and note some of their truly brilliant and memorable moments.
 If you want to check out some of our favorite Telltale Games in general have a read of our list, compiled by various members of our writing staff, here.

 WARNING: This list will contain spoilers for the following Telltale Games: The Walking Dead: Season One, The Walking Dead: Season Two, The Wolf Among Us, Tales from the Borderlands, Game of Thrones, Minecraft: Story Mode, Batman, Batman: The Enemy Within.